 \myparagraph{Seeing, Reasoning, then Editing.} Previous video in-context editing methods, such as UNIC \citep{unic}, ICVE \citep{icve}, or EditVerse \cite{editverse}, perform in-context learning by temporally concatenating clean source video tokens with noised editing video tokens.
 However, this approach lacks an explicit constraint mapping the editing instruction to the specific editing region, leading to editing accuracy problems, as shown in Fig~\ref{fig:motivation}.
 Recently, VDM have been shown to possess reasoning capabilities, as demonstrated in \citep{wiedemer2025video}.
 Inspired by this, we explicitly model the reasoning tokens, forcing the model to actively learn the relationship between the editing instruction and the target edit region first.
 The edit is then executed \emph{after} reasoning, following a ``seeing, reasoning, then editing” process.

 Inspired by Chain of Thought prompting in Large Language Models (LLMs) \citep{wei2022chain}, we argue that a video generative model should also have an analogous chain-reasoning ability.
 Given the generative priors in video editing, the visual-chain should be progressive, moving from the original video to a visual reference of the editing region, and finally to the edited video.
 Visual grounding is naturally suitable for this representation.
-Since video diffusion models are often insensitive to grounding masks (black or white pixels).
-Therefore, we choose to use a gray highlight to delineate the "grounding region,", which is also evidence in \cite{offsetNoise}.
-Finally, the gray-highlighted area as the ground truth for the reasoning frames, teaching the diffusion model to reason about where the edit should occur.
+Since video diffusion models are often insensitive to grounding masks (e.g., black or white pixels), we instead use a gray highlight to delineate the ``grounding region," which is also evidenced in \cite{offsetNoise}.
+Finally, the gray-highlighted area is used as the ground truth for the reasoning frames, teaching the diffusion model to reason about where the edit should occur.

 Consequently, the entire video editing task is reformulated as a chained process: first ``seeing'' the original video, then ``reasoning'' by predicting the grounding region, and finally ``editing'' to generate the new video content within that specified area.
 We call this \textbf{Chain of Frames (\textit{CoF})}.